diteron/BlazRobar/README.md

-That is simple responsive web page without using javascript.
+This is simple responsive web page without using javascript.